 %Appdata%\Microsoft\Windows\Start Menu\Programs\Startup

-Hope you were able to get rid of dead or invalid entries in the Task Manager Startup tab using one of the above two methods!
+Hope you were able to remove dead or invalid entries in the Task Manager Startup tab using one of the two methods above!

 What about startup entries of Store apps?

-Note that the above methods are to remove only the classic desktop (win32) apps from Startup.
-The modern Universal Web Apps or Store app startup entries can’t be removed using the registry or Autoruns.
+Note that the above methods are to remove only the classic desktop (Win32) apps from Startup.
+The modern Universal Web Apps (Store app) startup entries can’t be removed using the registry or Autoruns.

-For classic desktop apps, you’ll either see the words Registry or Folder in the “Startup type” column, denoting whether the entry is originating from the Startup folder or from one of the Run keys in the registry.
+For classic desktop apps, you’ll either see the words Registry or Folder in the “Startup type” column, denoting whether the entry originates from the Startup folder or from one of the Run keys in the registry.

 For Store apps (e.g., ShareX, Skype, Cortana, Your Phone apps) the Startup Type column would be blank.
-That’s because, for UWP apps, the startup entries are coming from the manifest file included at the time of compilation.
+That’s because for UWP apps, the startup entries come from the manifest file included at the time of compilation.
 The only way to remove the Store app startup entry is to uninstall the software.

 One small request: If you liked this post, please share this?